uob-mu3e/daq_wiki/Addressing and managing FEBs.md

 * Array size can be reduced to 128.
 * Thus never use raw FEB indexing, but always use a feblist and a for(auto feb : febs) loop.
 * Think hard wherever a FEB index maps to some other index - this code is likely broken

+# Some refactoring later, February 8th 2022 #

+* FE for power on the backend done and tested.
+Still needs a bunch of functionality to make full use of the crate controller (BP mode sel, resets, maybe firmware upload).
+* Switch FE and associated slow control classes now consitently use mappedFEB.
+To be tested.
+* ODB changes need to be tested and propagated to the custom pages